What Does a False Imprisonment Charge Mean?

 Another example of false imprisonment is if a business owner, say the owner of restaurant, refuses to let a customer leave as they are disputing the bill.
 It’s important to keep in mind that this is completely illegal, and they are risking a false imprisonment charge if they are reported to the authorities.

 False imprisonment can also be called wrongful arrest, unlawful arrest or false arrest.
 This crime often occurs when a police officer detains someone against their will, and with no true lawful reason to do so.
-In these cases, it is possible to take action against the police, and claim compensation for your ordeal.
+In these cases, it is possible to take action against the police, and claim compensation for your false imprisonment.

 How do I prove false imprisonment?